Business Growth Programme

 "My company have invested in me greatly and they can now see the benefits of my new skills and approach to investigations, where I know we will be making a difference and changing how we can work more safely in the future."

-So, what advice would Michelle give to potential students looking to study full-time or short course at Cranfield University?
+So, what advice would Michelle give to potential students looking to study either a short course or MSc at Cranfield University?

 "I’d say go for it!
 Anything is possible!
 I had never completed a degree before and have never been very academically-minded, but I knew that the Fundamentals of Accident Investigation course was something that I totally believed in – with the support from Cranfield and a little faith in myself.
 I would highly recommend the course to anyone who has a passion for safety and making their industry a safer place too."